-If you want to improve your employee onboarding program in 2017, there’s no time to waste in getting started.
+If you want to improve your employee onboarding program, there’s no time to waste in getting started.
 While you might not overhaul your entire process at one time, it’s a good idea to map out the major areas that need to be addressed.
 Here are five suggestions for ways you can get easy wins with maximum ROI as an employer.

 1. Reduce Redundancies and Errors

 The first step in making onboarding pain free is to move to a virtual system.
 When forms are automated in an online program, new hires can be prompted through the process so they make fewer mistakes.
 HR won’t have to chase down missing signatures or go through each form with every employee to explain what goes in each field.
 When the forms are electronically routed to the appropriate departments from IT to Payroll, getting new employees set up without rekeying data is also simplified.

 Improve your employee onboarding program and start claiming tax credits that your organization has missed out on in the past.
 Work Opportunity Tax Credits (WOTC) exist for a reason—to encourage employers to give disadvantaged job candidates a chance.
 When you incorporate WOTC forms into the onboarding process, you can identify qualifying individuals and file the documentation to claim the tax credits your business deserves.
 Once this process is part of the normal workflow, it’s a very low cost way to reap thousands of dollars a year in credits.

 3. Join Forces with Talent Management to Improve Your Employee Onboarding Program